zenw01f/cloudcover/index.rst

 Cloud and DevOps Learning
 =========================
 This is my initial (and growing) page of online links and sources to DevOps and Cloud related links, tutorials and tools.
+As a note, many of the tips and toolsets which I may show will lean more towards the cyber aspect.

 Please note that this is still a work in progress.
 Notify me for any links that go 404 or have typos.

 BTW - Because this is freely hosted there is no copyrighted material here.